immmersive/codesmash-ai/README.md

 ![](https://github.com/immmersive/codesmash-ai/blob/main/CsAi.png)

-# CodeSmash AI
+# Project: CodeSmash AI

 ## Author: Mario Stopfer

 # 🔘 Intro

 This repository serves as the primary source for both theoretical and technical work on CodeSmash AI.
 It is currently under development and will expand as more ideas are developed.
+The goal is to primarily develop theoretical foundations for a viable AGI system.

 # 🔘 Motivation

-The current AI landscape, as judged by the author of this paper, is in a state of a bubble.
-Furthermore, the promises of AGI cannot be achieved by simply using the LLM approach and scaling it indefinitely.
+The current AI landscape, as judged by the author of this paper, is in a bubble and the promises of AGI, cannot be achieved by simply using the LLM approach and scaling it indefinitely.
 A completely different approach is needed, one which will be presented in this paper.
+The approach, requires a much broader and general approach than has been used in the AI research so far.

 # 🔘 Table of Contents